mikeyparker/edgist/content/posts/the-wave-that-wonders/index.md

 Back at University, while meandering through the field of AI, I stumbled upon "The Emporers New Mind",—in which [Roger] Penrose argues that human consciousness is non-algorithmic and thus is not capable of being modelled by a conventional Turing machine—the digital computer.

-Now, he's returned to my thoughts along with [Stuart] Hameroff and Orch-OR.
-Their theory of quantum consciousness offered something few others could: not as settled science, but as a provocative bridge between mind and matter.
+He's now returned to my thoughts along with [Stuart] Hameroff and Orch-OR.
+Their theory of quantum consciousness offered something few others could: not as settled science but as a provocative bridge between mind and matter.

 Maybe consciousness arises not from computation or cognition but from the collapse of quantum wave functions in microtubules (tiny structures inside our neurons).